j-d0g/mistral-7b-nli/HUB_DATASET.md

 ---

-*This dataset card was created as part of a university assignment at The University of Manchester.
-The metrics reported were generated using the `generate_card_metrics.py` script.*
+*This dataset card was created as part of an open-ended research project at The University of Manchester.*